fjdrl89/DataRelatedCourses/LearnPython3_CC.md

 result = 5 ** 3
 ```

+- Python offers a companion to the division operator called the modulo.
+Returns the remainder after division of one number by another.
+ operator.
+- The modulo operator is indicated by `%` and gives the remainder of a division calculation.
+- If the two numbers are divisible, then the result of the modulo operation will be `0`.

 ### Plus-Equals Operator `+=`

 - The plus-equals operator += provides a convenient way to add a value to an existing variable and assign the new value back to the same variable.
 In the case where the variable and the value are strings, this operator performs string concatenation instead of addition.